ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 # What's going on here?

 I'll walk through the code step by step to explain what it does.
-You can [open  the code on GitHub](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) if you'd like to see the full file.
+You can [open up the code on GitHub](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) if you'd like to see the full file.

 ## 1. Install common packages

-Let's start from the top:
+Let's take it from the top:

     #!/bin/bash